WEST RIM TRAIL Bottom-Up Day Hike

 Note: For the longer and more strenuous version of this hike that requires a private shuttle or car-spot to the trailhead, please see the West Rim Top-Down from Lava Point hike.

-West Rim Trail (bottom-up) Map 1 West Rim Trail (Bottom-Up Day Hike) Map:
+West Rim Trail (bottom-up) Map 1 West Rim Trail "Bottom-Up" Map:

 The Grotto to Cabin Spring.